 A Power of Attorney is a document that gives the person or people whom you appoint, authority to act on your behalf with respect to your financial affairs.
 There are two types of Powers of Attorney.
 A general Power of Attorney can be drafted to give someone the authority to make financial decisions on your behalf in specific circumstances, for example if you are travelling overseas and need someone to manage your bills, however it is only in effect whilst you have legal capacity.
 Alternatively, an Enduring Power of Attorney can operate even when you are legally incapacitated, for example you are unable to communicate after a stroke or become senile.

 Advanced Care Directives

 The Advanced Care Directive document was enacted in 2014 and replaced the Medical Power of Attorney and Power of Guardianship documents.
 An Advanced Care Directive sets out your values and wishes to guide those you appoint with respect to your future healthcare, medical and lifestyle decisions.
-Further it sets out whether they are able to refuse certain medical treatment in specified circumstances.
+Further, it sets out whether they are able to refuse certain medical treatment in certain circumstances.
 It is important to know that an Advanced Care Directive is only used in situations whereby you are not able to provide instructions yourself, for example you are in a persistent vegetative state or are legally incapacitated.